devinchristianson/daj/docs/markdown/DAJ_Deliverable_2_SprintReview_2.md

 ### Scrum Review

- - Some people had busy schedules and didn't contribute much to the project during this sprint.
+ - Some group members didn't contribute much to the project during this sprint due to various reasons.
- - What needs improvement: Contribution to the codebase: not everyone on the development team had a contribution in this sprint, partially because of other workloads and partially because of unfamiliarity with website development.
-Getting everyone to have a general understanding of
+ - What needs improvement: Contribution to the codebase: not everyone on the development team made a contribution in this sprint, partially because of other class workloads and partially because of unfamiliarity with website development.
+Getting everyone to have a general understanding of website programming and the current code would likely help out a lot.